 There is nothing “halal” or “tayyib” about that.

 Islam is a religion of reason, intelligence, and commonsense.

 It is a religion that doesn’t back down from proven scientific facts and realities.

-15,000 scientist from 184 different countries recently signed a warning to humanity citing the very things I’ve written extensively about throughout this site.
-Our planet is in peril and it’s largely due to our global addiction of raising and eating animals.
+15,000 scientists from 184 different countries recently signed a warning to humanity citing the very things I’ve written extensively about throughout this site.
+Our planet is in peril and it’s largely due to our global addiction to raising and eating animals.

 Even though the Prophet Muhammad lived in a society that was animal-dependent, he very rarely ate meat.
 His staple was dates and barley.
 Sometimes he would go on dates and water for months at a time.
 He would fast twice a week; Mondays and Thursdays.
 He would walk in the scorching heat among sand dunes and mountains.
 He would eat little.

 We, on the other hand, have fallen very short of his example.

 Think about the concept for a moment: Places specifically built to forcibly decapitate and mass kill sentient beings who did absolutely nothing to anyone.
 Saws, grinders, stun guns, blades, gas chambers, kill floors, hooks, prods – let’s call a “slaughterhouse” what it really is: a house of horrors.

 Consider that it is forbidden in Islam to not only show the knife to an animal but to kill it in front of others.

 If you’ve never seen slaughterhouse footage, then go ahead and watch some or visit one of these places.
 Then try to convince yourself what you have just witnessed is in line with the faith we proclaim to be full of compassion, and mercy and be for all humanity, for all times.